uptrace/bun-docs/docs/guide/getting-started.md

 # Getting started

-## Quick start
+## Quickstart

-First you need to create a `sql.DB`.
+First, you need to create a `sql.DB`.
 Here we are using the [sqliteshim](https://pkg.go.dev/github.com/uptrace/bun/driver/sqliteshim) driver which choses between [modernc.org/sqlite](https://modernc.org/sqlite/) and [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) depending on your platform.